Automattic/pingo/README.md

 **PINGOPORT** _(int)_ - Set the port that Pingo will listen on for Prometheus scrape on the /metrics and /healthcheck endpoints.

+**PINGOMTR** _(int)_ - If PINGOMTR is set to any number above 0 it will cause Pingo to issue a quick MTR periodically between configured hosts to record the ASPATH.
+Uses external MTR executable which must be in PATH.
+Generates Gauges for each hop under currentPath metric.

 ## The Pingo config file format: